 Why this is the obvious next layer

 For travel, the delivery moment has always been the hotel room.
-The AI recommendation can build the itinerary, suggest the restaurants, plan the route.
-The wardrobe has been the holdout because the physical layer ran out of architecture.
-Hotels did not have a way to provide it.
-Brands did not have a clean way to ship past-season inventory to the right room at the right time.
-The traveler had no way to opt into the experience.
+The wardrobe was the holdout because the physical layer ran out of architecture.
+Hotels had no way to provide it, brands had no clean way to ship past-season inventory to the right room at the right time, and travelers had no way to try pieces on before a trip.
+That architecture is now buildable.
+The city closet is the supply side, AI try-on is how you choose with confidence, and the hotel is the delivery surface.

 What this actually looks like for a traveler